 Healthy Moms Program

 The Drug Medi-Cal ODS Waiver “Implementation Plan for Regional Model” encompasses seven counties: Humboldt, Lassen, Mendocino, Modoc, Shasta, Siskiyou and Solano.
-To learn about the new array of providers and expanded services through Partnership's new program, visit the Wellness and Recovery page.
+To learn about the new array of providers and expanded services through Partnership's new program, visit the Wellness and Recovery Provider Directory for Humboldt County.

 Healthy Moms is a substance use disorder treatment program that assists participants in treating their addictions and supporting them to become healthy, productive women and mothers.
 Childcare is provided on-site for children under the age of 6.